ammar-gamal/TaskManagement/README.md

 The solution has two test projects: `TaskManagement.UnitTests` and `TaskManagement.IntegrationTests`.

 - **Unit tests** Unit tests cover application logic in isolation by mocking the dependencies of SUT(System Under Test).
-They verify task and project CRUD operations, business rule validations (such as due-date constraints), and entity-to-DTO mapping behavior.
+They verify task and project CRUD operations, business rule validations (such as due-date constraints), and DTO↔entity mapping behavior.
 - **Integration tests** spin up the real ASP.NET Core pipeline via `WebApplicationFactory`, it use a **real SQL Server container** (via Testcontainers) — no mocking of the database.
 They cover full HTTP flows including:
   - Create project → add task → mark task done → delete project (cascade)
   - Filtering tasks by status and priority